ffund/ml-sys-ops/docs/project.md

 - [ ] **Serving from an API endpoint**: You must wrap your model in an API endpoint for serving.
 (If you implement a front end, it will call your API.)
 - [ ] **Identify requirements**: You will identify specific requirements in terms of model size, throughput for batch inference, and/or latency for online (single sample) inference that are aligned with the business use case.
 For cloud (i.e., not on-device) deployments, you should also identify a concurrency requirement.
 - [ ] **Model optimizations to satisfy requirements**: You will explore the use of model-level optimizations, potentially including graph optimizations, quantization or reduced precision, use of operators that are optimized for a specific hardware backend, or other optimizations of your choice.
 In your final report, you will discuss these optimizations, and their effect on inference performance.
 - [ ] **System optimizations to satisfy requirements**: For cloud (i.e., not on-device) deployments, you will explore the use of system-level optimizations to support the required degree of concurrency while still satisfying latency requirements.
+In your final report, you will discuss these optimizations, and their effect on inference performance.

 For extra "difficulty points":